 If you prefer a healthier approach, you can bake the meatball in the oven instead of deep-frying.
 Just drizzle with some vegetable oil and bake it in the oven for 20 to 30 minutes at 180 C

-If this happened, it could be the ground beef mixture is watery or soft, which could cause the meat to breakdown.
-To prevent this, you can add flour in the ground beef mixture before making it into a ball-shaped.
+If this happened, it could be the ground beef mixture is watery or soft, which could cause the meat to break down.
+To prevent this, you can add flour to the ground beef mixture before making it into a ball-shaped.
 This will help hold the ground mixture while frying in the pan.

 Other Filipino Recipes

 This meatball is usually eaten with white rice along with other filipino food dishes.
-Here are other delicious foods that pairs well with bola bola.
+Here are other delicious ground beef Filipino recipes that you can make at home:

 📋 Recipe Card